The New Frontier of Ultrasound

 Portable Ultrasound Philips Lumify

 Ultrasound has long been a staple of hospitals around the country for quick and effective imaging.
 Yet only in recent years has the emergence of lightweight and portable mobile ultrasound changed the market.
 Companies producing these new-age ultrasound devices aggressively compete in how they market their devices.
 But how do they really stack up against each other, and against the more traditional ultrasound machine?
-This post will consider two portable ultrasound devices, the Phillips Lumify and the MobiSante MobiUS SP1.
+This post will consider two portable ultrasound devices, the Philips Lumify and the MobiSante MobiUS SP1.

 Product: